xzs12530/xEqT32aSFO/README.md

 	end

 	local root = player.Character:FindFirstChild("HumanoidRootPart")
-	if not root then
+	if not root then clearESP(player) return end
-		clearESP(player)
-		return
-	end

 	local humanoid = player.Character:FindFirstChildOfClass("Humanoid")
-	if not humanoid then
+	if not humanoid then clearESP(player) return end
-		clearESP(player)
-		return
-	end

-	-- Team & distance checks
-	if player == LocalPlayer then
+	if player == LocalPlayer then clearESP(player) return end if not espEnabled then
-		clearESP(player)
-		return
-	end

-	if not espEnabled then
 		if espData[player] then
 			if espData[player].Box then espData[player].Box.Visible = false end